-· Elective activity is now starting to increase, with cancer cases being prioritised and a number of screening programmes have recommenced.
-Plans are also in place to use independent sector capacity to support improved access for patients

-It is expected that as the lower clinical priority cancer patients are treated, the 31/62 day performance both at Trust / National level will continue to reduce over the forthcoming months, given these patients have already waited longer than 62 days due to the pandemic and are reported in the month they are treated quickly as possible, with patients treated in line with clinical urgency.
-All hospital and individual cancer sites have been requested to develop trajectories to reduce the number of patients over 62 days. • A multi-disciplinary GM Clinical Reference Group for Endoscopy has been in place over the last few months, and through collaborative working has agreed, and is implementing a number of pathway improvements, and additional actions to increase capacity, which is a key area of concern both at a national and regional level due to demands already in existence on this service prior to Covid.
+- Elective activity is now starting to increase, with cancer cases being prioritised and a number of screening programmes have recommenced.
+Plans are also in place to use independent sector capacity to support improved - It is expected that as the lower clinical priority cancer patients are treated, the 31/62 day performance both at Trust / National level will continue to reduce over the forthcoming months, given these patients have already waited longer than 62 days due to the pandemic and are reported in the month they are treated - Referrals per month for MFT were c.3050, July referrals were the highest seen since February (2700) and were 80% of pre Covid levels.
+Although, some specialities such as Head & Neck and Skin, have already returned or exceeded pre-Covid levels - The number of treatments in July for all cancer patients also continued to increase and are at 70% of pre Covid levels, although as noted above this is likely to impact on performance as the longer wait patients are treated. - In line with the phase 3 planning guidance MFT is committed to the full restoration of all cancer services as quickly as possible, with patients treated in line with clinical urgency.
+All hospital and individual cancer sites have been requested to develop trajectories to reduce the number of patients over 62 days. - A multi-disciplinary GM Clinical Reference Group for Endoscopy has been in place over the last few months, and through collaborative working has agreed, and is implementing a number of pathway improvements, and additional actions to increase capacity, which is a key area of concern both at a national and regional level due to demands already in existence on this service prior to Covid. - · Safety remains a key priority and harm reviews continue to be undertaken for the longest wait patients.